Terms of Service and Acceptable Use

 - PROHIBITED ACTIONS

-Customers may not use a Service or Beta Service, nor allow its users or any third‐party to use a Service or Beta Service to:
+Customers may not use Sites, nor allow its users or any third‐party to use Sites to:

 - Generate or facilitate unsolicited commercial email (spam).
 Such prohibited activity includes, but is not limited to: